Ear, Nose and Throat (Otolaryngology) Referral Guidelines

 We provide a full range of diagnostic, medical and surgical services for ear, nose and throat conditions.
 Patients may be referred for evaluation, diagnosis and/or definitive treatment of these conditions.
 The types of problems seen by the division include chronic ear infections, hearing loss, sinusitis, tonsillitis, airway problems, cysts and tumors of the head and neck.

 Adapted from the American Academy of Pediatrics "Guidelines for Referral to Pediatric Surgical Specialists" Vol. 110 No. 1 July 2002, pp. 187-191:

-A pediatric otolaryngologist has completed a 4- to 5-year residency in otolaryngology/head and neck surgery and is certified by the American Board of Otolaryngologic Surgery.
-In addition, he or she has completed 1 or 2 years of fellowship training in pediatric otolaryngology.
+A pediatric otolaryngologist has completed a four- to five-year residency in otolaryngology/head and neck surgery and is certified by the American Board of Otolaryngologic Surgery.
+In addition, he or she has completed one or two years of fellowship training in pediatric otolaryngology.
 For purposes of developing these guidelines, the following age group definitions are used: infant (0–1 year), child (2–12 years) and adolescent (13–18 years).